Hamilt79/EventNexa/README.md

 # EventNexa

-EventNexa is website running NodeJs on the backend that allows users to create, modify, join, and be alerted to events in their area.
+EventNexa is website running NodeJs on the backend that allows users to create, join, and be alerted to events in their area.

 ## Table of Contents